ovinc/prevo/README.md

     # can be set to True or False to pause/resume recording
     recording.active

+    # can be set to True or False to pause/resume saving to file
+    # (e.g. to continue live view of data without saving)
+    recording.saving

     # Equivalent to playing with .active:
     recording.pause()
     recording.resume()